praharaj-ashutosh/praharaj-ashutosh/README.md

 <!--About-->
 ## 👨‍💻 About Me
-I'm a Python Developer and Data Scientist with experience in machine learning, web development, and cloud technologies.
+I'm a Python Developer and Data Scientist with experience in machine learning, back end development, and cloud technologies.
 Passionate about solving real-world problems using data.

 <!--Skills-->